 Technological advances over the past 20 years have created the opportunity to assess, quantify, and routinely monitor research activities without a need to be physically present.
 Coronavirus has only intensified the discussion about whether to further implement digital technologies and processes into nonclinical studies.

-Join us for a spirited panel discussion about possible approaches, limitations, concerns, and benefits of using remote monitoring for nonclinical research.
+A spirited panel discusses possible approaches, limitations, concerns, and benefits of using remote monitoring for nonclinical research.

 Scientific Moderator and Presenters

 Executive Director, Global Pathology Services

 Elizabeth McInnes, BVSc, PhD, FRC Path, MRCVS, FIATP, MBA

 Director of Investigative Toxicology, Nonclinical Study Management, and Pathology